bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 results][marco results blog], and ultimately led to Marco transitioning to full-time work as a Bitcoin Core developer.

-Niklas also continued mentoring new contributors, acting as a resource to for two fuzz testing interns. [two Bitcoin Core fuzz testing interns][fuzz interns].
+Niklas also continued mentoring new contributors, acting as a resource for [two Bitcoin Core fuzz testing interns][fuzz interns].

 Niklas summed up his mentorship philosophy with the idea of "working to replace yourself".
 As he puts it, "I saw this quote in a book and I think it’s a good philosophy to work by.
-I always try to automate what I would otherwise do manually, and spend time mentoring new contributors through the Brink fellowship or internships.*"
+I always try to automate what I would otherwise do manually, and spend time mentoring new contributors through the Brink fellowship or internships."

 ## **Looking Ahead**

 Niklas's work on Fuzzamoto continues, running around the clock to probe Bitcoin Core codebase for bugs and strengthen Bitcoin's security posture.
 Future plans include making the software more user friendly to increase adoption, simplifying test creation, and working toward